anuragbhardwajai/anuragbhardwajai/README.md

-### Hi there, I am a Senior Data Scientist and Researcher 👋
+### Hi there, I am a Lead Data Scientist and a Researcher/Learner 👋

 - 🔭 I’m currently working on Data Science and Machine Learning Project Development